-VItamin C in Thermal injuRY: The VICToRY Pilot Trial A feasibility study for a seamless adaptive phase II/III multi-center randomized trial
+VItamin C in Thermal injuRY: The VICToRY Trial: A phase III multi-center randomized trial

 ClinicalTrials.gov Identifier: NCT04138394